-There are two main approaches:
+There are two main approaches for repurposing it:

 - Republish the content as-is onto LinkedIn, linking back to your post to indicate to Google that your own blog contains the original content.
 If taking this approach, wait until the original has been indexed by Google.

 - Rewrite it for LinkedIn (the same rewritten article can then potentially be published on Medium for example, or vice versa).